Should I Repair My Car Or Buy a New One?By Kale Havervold in Auto

 We cannot stress enough the importance of keeping an eye out for open recalls on your car.
 Many issues you are experiencing might be due to factory defects and as a result, aren’t up to you to fix.
 Many vehicles can have recalls on anything from brakes, to starters, to engines, to ignition switches, and more.
 If it turns out that the damage to your car was created by a recalled component, you can likely return to the dealer and get the issue corrected and the damage repaired free of charge.
 Dealers should often reach out to you if your car has a recall, but it can’t hurt to do your own research as well.

 Want to know how much car you can realistically afford?
 Click here.

-In conclusion, the answer to “should I repair my car or buy a new one?” doesn’t have a definitive answer.
+The answer to “should I repair my car or buy a new one?” doesn’t have a definitive answer.
 The decision will depend on your wants, needs, repair costs, financial situation, and much more.
 However, before deciding, it is a good idea to crunch the numbers and also do research on both of the available options and see which makes the most sense for you.
-Hopefully, the information included in this post has helped you not only make the decision but also gives you a look at some steps to take once the decision has been made.
+If you’re interested in more information about repair financing, Loans Canada can help!